FriendsOfShopware/shopmon/README.md

 - Set up persistent volumes for database and uploads
 - Configure a reverse proxy (nginx, traefik, etc.) for HTTPS

+## Contributing

+We welcome contributions!
+Please see our [Contributing Guidelines](./CONTRIBUTING.md) for details on how to get started.

 ## License

 MIT